 Richard Vague: You had a slide up there earlier and the three leading cities with the highest growth were Austin, San Jose and San Francisco.
 Those three cities also have massive amounts of venture capital.
 There is an incredible dearth of Series A venture money in Philadelphia and the surrounding region.
 I do not know the reason why Philadelphia with this huge educational infrastructure that produces so much IT, doesn't actually have a bunch of leading venture capital firms in the region.
+You had a slide up earlier and the three leading cities with the highest growth were Austin, San Jose and San Francisco.
+Those three cities also have massive amounts of venture capital.
+There is a dearth of venture money in Philadelphia and the surrounding region.
+I don't know why Philadelphia with its huge educational infrastructure which produces so much IP, doesn't actually have a bunch of leading venture capital firms in the region.

-The issue is that young companies with lots of possibilities and brimming with energy have to find their investors in New York or California and the requirement of those investors is "you have to move to our city."
-Therefore, we lose great companies regularly.
-That's changing a little bit, but not enough.
-Any tax or other incentives we can offer to grow our base of A-Round investors would a necessary step.
+The result is that young companies with lots of possibilities and brimming with energy have to find their investors in New York or California and the requirement of many of those investors is "you have to move to our city."
+So we lose great companies regularly.
+That is changing a little bit, but not enough.
+Any tax or other incentives we can offer to grow our base of A-Round investors would an important step.